atomicals-community/AIPs/AIPs/aip-1.md

 ### AIP numbers

-When referring to an AIP with a `category` of `ARC`, it must be written in the hyphenated form `ARC-X` where `X` is that AIP's assigned number.
-When referring to AIPs with any other `category`, it must be written in the hyphenated form `AIP-X` where `X` is that AIP's assigned number.
+When referring to AIPs, it must be written in the hyphenated form `AIP-X` where `X` is that AIP's assigned number.

 ### RFC 2119 and RFC 8174